Rizwan-Ishaq/SocialGraphPage/index.md

 Now we approach our time.
 The World Wars are over.
 Now the focus has become more on the _social_ and _political_ aspects of existence.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph9_1950_2000_meh.png?raw=true)
+_Network of the Philosophers of the Years 1950 to 2000_

 Number of nodes: 192 <br>
 Number of edges: 233 <br>